Cordon Bleu Breakfast Sandwich with Dijon Cream Sauce

 Disclosure: I was compensated for this post.
 All opinions and experiences are my own.

-Recently I was invited to go on an annual tour of a free run egg farm here in Alberta by Egg Farmers of Alberta.
+Recently I was invited to go on an annual tour of a free-run egg farm here in Alberta by Egg Farmers of Alberta.
 I had previously been to an egg farm to see conventional housing and I was more than impressed with how the whole operation was run.

 With eggs in hand after leaving the egg farm I was anxious to go home and create this Cordon Bleu Breakfast Sandwich with Dijon Cream Sauce recipe for you.
+Another great recipe to try that is also budget-friendly is our Chilaquiles with Scrambled Eggs, so good.

 Eggs are a very healthy source of protein and also contain Iron, Vit.
 A, D, E and B12 plus choline.
 They only have 70 calories per egg.